kingjinho/DesignPattern/src/main/kotlin/factory/abstract_method/solution2/README.md

 However, this does not ensure our process, or this does not guarantee that we make an error by mistake

-What if, What if we `delegate object creation to actual class?`(in our case, Atlanta factory, Austin factory) while `letting the super class of actual class handle process?`, which means,
+What if, What if we `delegate object creation to actual class?`(in our case, Atlanta factory, Austin factory) while `letting the super class handle process?`, which means,
 >Localizing manufacturing activity to Factory (Austin, Atlanta in our case)

 Let's see what that means through code

-# Solution
+## Solution
 1. Create an abstract class that has methods called `manufactureSmartPhone(type: EType)` and `create(type: EType)`
 2. `manufactureSmartPhone(type: EType)` works as we saw in previous examples
     - receive SmartPhone object from `create(type: EType)`, and proceed further